Accreditation Process - Independent Schools

 The candidacy visit and the virtual candidacy visit follow this schedule:

 - An initial meeting and discussion with the head of school and governing body

 - A tour of the school (virtual for the video conference; may be prerecorded and viewed in advance of the video call)

 - A visit to some classrooms (virtual for the video conference; may be prerecorded and viewed in advance of the video call)

 - Interviews with other members of the school community (parents, students, etc.) concerning the mission and value of the school

-- A concluding discussion with the head of school about the school's apparent readiness to enter a self-study
+- A concluding discussion with the head of school about the school's apparent readiness to enter an accreditation self-study process

 Candidacy Report and Director's Letter of Accreditation